--to make the most of your visit to the planetarium--

 Step 6: During the Program

 Students should remain in their seats.
 During interactive programs, questions are encouraged throughout the program.
 For an automated program, questions are welcome during the interactive portions, and after the program.
+As we ask students to find things in the sky, or make predictions, in general we find that it is best if the teachers and chaperones do not point out those objects or communicate their own predictions.
+This gives the students a chance to think and find things for themselves.
 If you must leave the planetarium to take a student to the bathroom, the doors will lock behind you, so you will need to knock when you return.
 As you re-enter the dark planetarium, please stand by the entrance until your eyes are dark-adapted enough for you to safely return to your seats.

 Step 7: Exiting the Theatre

 Once the lights are completely raised, everyone should check around their seats to gather their belongings.
 And your group should then exit the planetarium in single-file.

 Back in the classroom, you will find it helpful to lead a group discussion, and/or plan an activity linked to the program.
 We would also appreciate feedback.
 Thank you!